60-Day Notice of Information Collection Under Review; Form N-400, Application for Naturalization; OMB Control No. 1615-0052.

 (2) Title of the Form/Collection: Application for Naturalization.

-(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form N-400; U.S. Citizenship and Immigration Services.
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form N-400; U.S. Citizenship and Immigration Services (USCIS).

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
-USCIS uses the information on this form to determine an applicant's eligibility for naturalization.
+USCIS uses the information on Form N-400 to determine an applicant's eligibility for naturalization.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 700,000 responses at 6 hours and 8 minutes (6.13 hours) per response.